 In the same year, mother-to-child transmission was estimated to account for 6.39% of all new HIV infections in children aged 0-14 years.
 The number of new infections in this age group has itself fallen from 12,000 in 2010 to 4,900 in 2015.26

 Voluntary medical male circumcision (VMMC)

 As of 2016, it has only achieved 46.3% of this target .
-HIV prevalence is slightly higher among men who are circumcised (14%) than those who are not (12%), although the reason for this is unknown.30 31 In order to increase motivation to circumcise, the country is now using the PrePex device (a non-surgical circumcision device) which speeds up the circumcision process and is less likely to lead to complications that need extra medical attention.32
+HIV prevalence is slightly higher among men who are circumcised (14%) than those who are not (12%), although the reason for this is unknown.30 31 In order to increase motivation to circumcise, the country is now using the PrePex device (a non-surgical circumcision device), which speeds up the circumcision process and is less likely to lead to complications that need extra medical attention.32

-One study in 2014 found that of all participants, only 68% of women and 53% of men had actually heard about VMMC as an HIV prevention method.
-11% were circumcised at the time of the survey, and half of the remaining men said they would be willing to be circumcised, with the motivators being its HIV prevention benefit and improved hygiene.
+A 2014 study found only 68% of women and 53% of men participating in the research had heard about VMMC as an HIV prevention method.
+Only 11% of men questioned were circumcised, and half of the remaining men said they would be willing to be circumcised, motivated by HIV prevention and improved hygiene.
 Barriers reported included perceived pain and 18% said they were not at risk of HIV.
 The study found answers varied by age group.
 33

 Behaviour change communication